jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

       zeroˢ : ∀{Γ}{A} → (A ∷ Γ) ∋ A
       sucˢ : ∀{Γ}{A}{B} → Γ ∋ B → (A ∷ Γ) ∋ B

 For each variable, we track whether it has been used "now" or not.
 So we define `Time` as follows.
+The `Later` constructor does double duty to mean a predicate has either been used "later" or not at all.

     data Time : Set where
       Now : Time
       Later : Time

-and the following defines a list of times, one for each variable in `Γ`.
+The following defines a list of times, one for each variable in `Γ`.

     data Times : Context → Set₁ where
       ∅ : Times []